akka/akka/akka-docs/scala/security.rst

   Verifying - Password:
   eckart@dilbert:~$

-This command will create a keytab file for the service principal named “http.keytab” in the current directory.
+This command will create a keytab file for the service principal named ``http.keytab`` in the current directory.
 You can specify other encryption methods than ‘aes256-cts-hmac-sha1-96’, but this is the e default encryption method for the heimdal client, so there is no additional configuration needed.
 You can specify other encryption types in the krb5.conf.

-Note that you might need to install the unlimited strength policy files for java from here:`<http://java.sun.com/javase/downloads/index_jdk5.jsp>`_ to use the aes256 encryption from your application.
+Note that you might need to install the unlimited strength policy files for java from here: `<http://java.sun.com/javase/downloads/index_jdk5.jsp>`_ to use the aes256 encryption from your application.

 Again we can test if the keytab generation worked with the kinit command: